WorkforceIT/codesamples/README.md

-# codesamples
+# Code Samples

-code samples for workforce IT
+This contain code samples for Workforce IT